 If a person’s chronic problems with drug or alcohol abuse are a factor in poor parenting performance, the best remedy will usually be a motion for modification of the child custody or visitation arrangements.

-To learn more about the legal and practical aspects of family court enforcement procedures in the Hudson Valley or Catskill region, contact an experienced lawyer at the office of Jonathan D. Katz, Attorney at Law.
+To learn more about the legal and practical aspects of family court enforcement procedures in the Hudson Valley or Catskill region, contact us calling (845) 328-2159 or toll-free (866) 843-6388 or fill out the online contact form to schedule your consultation with Jonathan D. Katz.